kubedb/docs/docs/guides/mongodb/recommendation/recommendation.md

 Nothing runs until the Recommendation is approved either by you (`status.approvalStatus: Approved`) or automatically through an `ApprovalPolicy` bound to a `MaintenanceWindow`.
 Once approved, the Supervisor creates the corresponding `MongoDBOpsRequest` and tracks it to completion.

-This page is the **MongoDB-specific** intro: which recommendations apply to MongoDB, which spec fields trigger them, and how to tune the Ops-Manager flags that control generation timing.
-For the architecture diagram, the full Recommendation lifecycle, and end-to-end walkthroughs, see the [operator manual Recommendation Overview](/docs/operatormanual/recommendation/README.md).
+This page is the **MongoDB-specific** intro: which recommendations apply to MongoDB and which spec fields trigger them.
+For prerequisites, Helm flags that control generation timing, and the full Recommendation lifecycle, see:

+- [Recommendation Configuration](/docs/operatormanual/recommendation/configuration.md) — prerequisites, Supervisor CRD install, and all Helm flags.
+- [Recommendation Overview](/docs/operatormanual/recommendation/README.md) — architecture and lifecycle walkthrough.

 <p align="center">
   <img alt="Recommendation Lifecycle" src="/docs/operatormanual/recommendation/images/recommendation-generation.png">